 Given that the lake is shared between Albania and Montenegro, it is clear that all future management planning processes should be done in coordination between the two countries.
 Apart from capacities and joint management objectives, two important preconditions for effective protected area management are public participation in the management of protected areas.

-IUCN Programme Office for South-Eastern Europe (IUCN SEE) will contribute to this process in partnership with the Institute for Nature Conservation in Albania – INCA and Green Home of Montenegro, putting in action the vast experience the partners have on the cross-border conservation of protected areas.
-Since its establishment in 2004 IUCN SEE has been supporting regional and site-based transboundary conservation initiatives and projects.
+IUCN Regional Office for Eastern Europe and Central Asia (IUCN ECARO) is contributing to this process in partnership with the Institute for Nature Conservation in Albania – INCA and Green Home of Montenegro, putting in action the vast experience the partners have on the cross-border conservation of protected areas.
+Since its establishment as IUCN Programme Office for South-Eastern Europe in 2004 this office has been supporting regional and site-based transboundary conservation initiatives and projects.
 Over the years it has developed numerous knowledge products and high quality capacity building programmes, and worked on global guidelines on transboundary cooperation.
 Both partners, INCA and Green Home, have a broad experience in working on the management of Lake Skadar in its transboundary context and with respect to public participation.
 The partners will closely cooperate with Public Enterprise National Parks of Montenegro - Skadar Lake National Park management authority and the Department of Protected Areas in the Forestry Services Directorate in Shkodra as well as local authorities, local communities and relevant resource managers.

 The 3 years long project is funded by the Critical Ecosystem Partnership Fund.
 The Critical Ecosystem Partnership Fund is a joint initiative of l’Agence Française de Développement, Conservation International, the European Union, the Global Environment Facility, the Government of Japan, the MacArthur Foundation and the World Bank.
 A fundamental goal is to ensure civil society is engaged in biodiversity conservation.